Is Car Finance Halal In The UK?

-Most car financing arrangements are not halal because of the interests being charged when you borrow money from a lender to buy a car.
+Most car financing arrangements are not halal because of the interest being charged when you borrow money from a lender to buy a car.
 So, if you want to get a Hire Purchase or a Personal Contract Purchase agreement, you should see to it that you get one with an interest-free credit arrangement.
 So, if most car finance deals are not halal, what are your options so you can follow Sharia law and still enjoy having your own ride?

 Halal Personal Contract Purchase

 For as long as the PCP deal is interest-free, it is halal.
 You can buy a new or used car that you like using this arrangement.
 Monthly payments for PCP deals are lower compared to Hire Purchase deals.
 It’s because the payments won’t be covering the full cost of the vehicle.

 When your contract ends, you may return the vehicle or pay a final balloon payment to buy the car.
 You may also trade the vehicle for another one and start a new PCP contract with the financial institution of your choice.

 Halal Hire Purchase